AusDTO/gov-au-ui-kit/README.md

 Iterate in 2 ways:

-1. look and feel under the direction of the designers from the guides team
+- look and feel under the direction of the designers from the GOV.AU Guides team
-2. styling for commonly used and requested things that builders from other teams need.
+- styling for commonly used and requested things that builders from other Digital Transformation Office teams need.

 ## Copyright & license

 Copyright Digital Transformation Office.
 [Licensed under the MIT license](https://github.com/AusDTO/gov-au-ui-kit/blob/master/LICENSE)).

-This repo includes [Bourbon](http://bourbon.io/), [Neat](http://neat.bourbon.io/), and [Normalize.css](https://necolas.github.io/normalize.css/), which all also use the MIT license.
+This repository includes [Bourbon](http://bourbon.io/), [Neat](http://neat.bourbon.io/) and [Normalize.css](https://necolas.github.io/normalize.css/).
+All also use the MIT license.

 ![](https://www.dto.gov.au/images/govt-crest.png "logo of the DTO")